Thomas Barbour

 Thomas Barbour (August 19, 1884 – January 8, 1946) was an American herpetologist.
+He was the first president of the Dexter School in 1926.
 From 1927 until 1946, he was director of the Harvard Museum of Comparative Zoology (MCZ) founded in 1859 by Louis Agassiz at Harvard University in Cambridge, Massachusetts.

 Life and career

 Barbour, the eldest of four brothers, was born in 1884 to Colonel William Barbour, and his wife, Julia Adelaide Sprague.
 Colonel Barbour was founder and president of The Linen Thread Company, Inc., a successful thread manufacturing enterprise having much business in the United States, Ireland, and Scotland.
 Although born on Martha's Vineyard, Massachusetts, where the family was spending the summer, Barbour grew up in Monmouth, New Jersey, where one of his younger brothers, William Warren Barbour, entered the political arena, eventually serving as U.S. Senator from New Jersey from 1931 to 1937 and again from 1938 to 1943.

 At age fifteen, Thomas Barbour was taken to visit Harvard University, which, entranced by its Museum of Comparative Zoology, he later attended.
 At Harvard, he studied under Alexander Agassiz, son of Louis Agassiz.
 Having received his B.A., M.A., and Ph.D. from that university, Barbour joined the faculty in 1911 when his doctoral dissertation was published, and he took on the position of curator of reptiles and amphibians at the Museum of Comparative Zoology.
 Eventually he became the Alexander Agassiz Professor of Zoology and, in 1927, director of the museum.
 Although primarily interested in reptiles and amphibians, he also studied birds and insects, particularly butterflies.
 His biological interests, however, were remarkably diversified, and he is considered to be one of the last of a dying breed: a general naturalist.

 His scientific travels took him through Africa, Asia, North America, South America, and Central America, among other regions.
 He particularly enjoyed Panama, Costa Rica, and Cuba, which he visited at length on at least thirty occasions beginning in 1908, generally staying in Soledad at the Harvard Botanical Gardens, now known as the Jardin Botanico de Cienfuegos.
 Barbour served as custodian of these gardens from 1927 until his death in 1946.
 In his book, Naturalist in Cuba, Barbour writes, "I suspect that I am the only living American naturalist who has visited all parts of the island again and again, for I am not only a Cuban by adoption, but a devoted friend of the land and its people."
 In addition to the expected scientific discussion of the island's flora and fauna, Barbour provides a description of Cuban society and culture.